reldrid3/School_District_Analysis/README.md

 #### Updated
 ![Updated Thomas HS Performance Compared to Top Schools](/Images/ThomasNewDataHead.png)
 #### Analysis
 Instead of looking at the entire school summary, I will be comparing only Thomas's data, as well as its rank to a few other top schools.
 As you can see, the math and reading scores, as well as the passing percentages did change from the original data, but only slightly - the overall passing rate dropped by approximately 0.3%.
-Reading score averages even went up, though passing rates went down (this is easily possible since the average is not equal to the passing rate of 70%).
+Reading score averages even went up, though passing rates went down (this is easily possible since the average is not equal to the passing rate of 70%, and many scores in the low 70% -- passing but bringing down the average -- may have been dropped).

 If you look at the center "Incorrect" diagram, the passing percentages are far lower, as we were still dividing the passing scores by 1635, instead of 1174 after removing all of the 9th grade scores.
 You can even see that the numbers differ by a factor of 1635/1174, or 1.39267.
 For example, looking at math passing percentages, 66.911315 * 1.392674617 = 93.185690.